43. Clara's Ghost

 Director: Bridey Elliott

 Why It's Great: Casting your own famous family as thinly veiled stand-ins for themselves and shooting a movie at your parents beautiful Connecticut home is the type of indulgent indie movie cliche that might send movie-goers running for the exits.
 Luckily, Bridey Elliott has a secret weapon: her family is blazingly, riotously funny.
-(Her father Chris was a staple on Letterman in the '80s, her sister Abby was a cast member on SNL for four seasons, and her late grandfather, whose paintings appear in the film, was half of the legendary comedy duo Bob and Ray.)
-So, it's no surprise that the pair excel at playing gleefully obnoxious versions of themselves, with Chris telling crude jokes while drinking his life away and Abby unleashing brutal one-liners while stressing about her upcoming wedding.
+(Her father, Chris, was a staple on Late Night With David Letterman in the '80s and the star of the cult comedy Cabin Boy, her sister Abby was a cast member on SNL for four seasons, and her late grandfather, Bob Elliott, whose paintings appear in the film, was half of the legendary comedy duo Bob and Ray.)
+So, it's no surprise that Chris Elliott and Abby Elliott excel at playing gleefully obnoxious versions of themselves, with Chris telling crude jokes while drinking his life away and Abby unleashing brutal one-liners while stressing out about her upcoming wedding.
 But Bridey's smartest move in concocting this familial ghost story was pushing those two scene-stealers to the margins, taking a supporting role herself, and focusing on her mother, Paula Niedert Elliott, who plays the titular Clara.
 More than a little unhinged, Clara finds herself neglected by her show-biz-obsessed offspring and dismissed by her bitter husband, but Bridey's roving camera sees her with poignant and hilarious clarity.
 Whether she's watching a dog video on her phone, searching for a missing shoe, or leaving a heartbreakingly sweet voicemail for a wine company, Clara is a star, the type of complex woman Hollywood too often ignores.
 As the night spirals out into a ritualized bender right out of a Eugene O'Neill play -- but with way more stoned Haley Joel Osment -- the movie takes flight.

 Where to see it right now: In select theaters; rent on iTunes, Amazon Video, VUDU, and YouTube (watch the trailer)